Ng Ser Miang: Career

-Sports and Olympics roles
+Sports administration

-Through his interest in sailing, Ng became involved with several sailing and sports councils, including acting as President of the Singapore Yachting Association in the early 1990s and later being elected as vice-president of the International Sailing Federation in 1994, a role he held for four years.
+Through his interest in sailing, Ng became involved with several sailing and sports councils, including acting as president of the Singapore Yachting Association in the early 1990s and later being elected as vice-president of the International Sailing Federation in 1994, a role he held for four years.

 From 1991 to 2002, he was chairman of the Singapore Sports Council (SSC).
 While serving as the SSC chairman, Ng helped launch the Sports for Life programme to promote sports for Singaporeans of all ages, and the Sports Excellence programme which directed national resources to supporting athletes in competitive sports.
 During Ng's tenure, the Singaporean government spent Singapore $500 million in supporting the different programmes.

 Ng's involvement with the Olympic Movement began with roles in the local Olympic council.
 He was elected as vice-president of the Singapore National Olympic Council in 1990.
 In 1993, Ng became chairman of the Singapore Olympic Academy.
 He initiated and acted as chairman of Project 0812, an organisation that provided Singaporean athletes with high-level training and preparation to win medals in the Beijing and London Olympics.
 Through his efforts with Project 0812, Singapore received its first Olympic medal in 48 years at the 2008 Beijing Olympic Games.

-In 2005, after being the first Asian elected to the International Olympic Committee Executive Board, Ng served as President of the 117th IOC Session Organising Committee which took place in Singapore.
+In 2005, after being the first Asian elected to the International Olympic Committee Executive Board, Ng served as president of the 117th IOC Session Organising Committee which took place in Singapore.
 He has also held a seat on the IOC audit and finance commissions, and was on the Coordination Commissions for the 2008 Beijing and the 2012 London Olympics.

-In 2009, Ng was elected a vice-president of the IOC, a position which he still held as of May 2013.
-That same year, Ng also served as chairman of the inaugural Asian Youth Games Steering Committee.
+In 2009, Ng was elected a vice-president of the IOC, a position to which he was re-elected to in 2020.
+In 2013, Ng also served as chairman of the inaugural Asian Youth Games Steering Committee.
 In 2010, Ng served chairman of the inaugural Singapore Youth Olympic Games Organising Committee.
 Two years later, he helped organise the Singapore Youth Olympic Festival, an annual event that exposes youth to the Olympic spirit.
 He also currently serves as chairman of the Singapore Olympic Foundation.
 Ng declared his candidacy to become the next president of the International Olympic Committee in May 2013 at the Sorbonne in Paris.

-In 2014 Ng was named president of the Fundación Valencia CF.
+In 2014, Ng was named president of the Fundación Valencia CF.

+In 2025, Ng was accused of a conflict of interest in relation to his role as chair of the IOC's Olympic Esports Commission and his involvement with family-owned businesses in the esports sector.
+The IOC rejected these claims.